jdmartens/todo/README.md

 # Todo Application

 This is a Todo application built with FastAPI for the backend and Angular for the frontend.
-The backend uses AWS DynamoDB for data storage, AWS SES for sending email notifications and PyDantic for config.
+The backend uses AWS DynamoDB for data storage and AWS SES for sending email notifications.
+Pydantic is used for data validation, serialization, and environment variable management.

 ## Features